Introduction

 Authentication

-Since browser EventSource clients do not support custom headers, any URL used for an event stream (whether from the package or an endpoint) should include necessary authentication tokens or session identifiers in the query string or path.
+The bearer token mechanism defined in the authentication specification does not apply to event streams, because browser EventSource clients cannot set custom headers such as Authorization.
+Instead, any URL used for an event stream (whether from the package or an endpoint) MAY carry the necessary authentication tokens or session identifiers in the query string or path.